-This HCBS waiver application is intended to provide a safe and supportive network of services, promote community integration, and autonomy of choice.
-This HCBS waiver serves Medicaid beneficiaries who are 18 years and older with a physical disabilities or who are 65 years and older with functional deficiencies due to age.
-This supportive network of services supplements Medicaid State Plan services to address deficiencies in the performance of ADLs, IADLs and gaps in the support systems.
-Waiver services include adult day health; in-home aide; equipment, modification and technology; meal preparation and delivery; respite(institutionalization and in-home); personal emergency response services; specialized medical supplies; participant goods and services; community transition and integration services; training, education and consultative services; case management; personal assistant; financial management and coordinated caregiving.
+The HCBS waiver application is designed to establish a secure and supportive network of services.
+It aims to foster community integration and autonomy of choice for Medicaid beneficiaries who are 18 years and older with a physical disability or who are 65 years and older with functional deficiencies due to age.
+This wraparound network of services complements Medicaid State Plan services by addressing deficits in the performance of ADLs, IADLs, and gaps in the support systems.
+The HCBS includes a wide range of services such as adult day health, in-home aide, equipment, modification and technology, meal preparation and delivery, respite, personal emergency response services, specialized medical supplies, individual and participant goods and services, community transition and integration services, training, education, and consultative services, case management, personal assistant services, financial management, and coordinated caregiving.